It’s Sod’s Law that no matter how well-kept your lawn and walkway are, something will invariably ruin the view.

 Maxforce Complete – This granular bait contains a unique mixture of proteins, simple sugars, and fats that make it irresistible to ants.
 They take it back to their colony (including the queen) where the poison does its thing.

 Reclaim IT – One of the most popular insecticides containing bifenthrin, it can decimate ant mounds when used as a soil soak.
-Simply add a mix of one tsp Reclaim IT per gallon of water to a spray bottle or sprayer and soak the ground in a four-foot diameter around the mound.
+Simply add a mix of one tsp Reclaim IT per gallon of water to a spray bottle or sprayer.
+Then, soak the ground in a four-foot diameter around the mound.

 Terro – Available in granules or as bait traps, Terro is a trusted brand that works well against several pests, including ants, spiders, and cockroaches.
 You can use a shaker bag over an ant mound and pour a gallon of water over it to destroy large portions of a colony at once.